yazi-rs/yazi-rs.github.io/docs/configuration/theme.md

 ## Types

+### Color

-- Color: A color.
+A color.
 It can be in Hex format with RGB values, such as `#484D66`.
 Or can be one of the following 17 values:

 - reset
 - black
 - white
 - red
 - lightred
 - green
 - lightgreen
 - yellow
 - lightyellow
 - blue
 - lightblue
 - magenta
 - lightmagenta
 - cyan
 - lightcyan
 - gray
 - darkgray

+### Style

-- Style: Appears in a format similar to `{ fg = "#e4e4e4", bg = "black", ... }`, and supports the following properties:
+Appears in a format similar to `{ fg = "#e4e4e4", bg = "black", ... }`, and supports the following properties:

 - fg (Color): Foreground color
 - bg (Color): Background color
 - bold (Boolean): Bold
 - dim (Boolean): Dim (not supported by all terminals)
 - italic (Boolean): Italic
 - underline (Boolean): Underline
 - blink (Boolean): Blink
 - blink_rapid (Boolean): Rapid blink
 - reversed (Boolean): Reversed foreground and background colors
 - hidden (Boolean): Hidden
 - crossed (Boolean): Crossed out

 ## [manager]